Knowing how to plan a blog post is important for your coaching business three reasons:

 - What end result do I want to provide them with my content?

 Once you have the answers to these questions, you’ll be able to plan out a post that’s much more relatable to your audience.
 And they’ll appreciate that you’ve taken the time to create well-prepared content.

 I’m going to use this post you’re reading to give you an example of how each step works.

 So here’s my answer to the 3 questions above as relates to this post.

-Why do my people need to know how to plan a blog post?
+Why do coaches need to know how to plan a blog post?

 Because creating effective content will get them more traffic and interaction from their audience.
 It will make their readers (or listeners, viewers, etc) gain more trust in their expertise.
 It builds their reputation.

-How are my people struggling with this right now?
+How are coaches struggling with this right now?

 They’re avoiding creating content because they doubt their ability to write effective content.
 They’re writing content currently that isn’t performing the way they hoped/expected.
 They’re frustrated at the lack of results they’re getting with the content they’re currently putting out.